 Conductor, composer, and tenor Steven J. Knell is founder, program director, and chair of choral music at the Conductors' Collective at Escalante and artistic director of 67hundred, a professional chamber chorus and orchestra and resident ensemble of the Collective.
 He earned the Doctor of Musical Arts degree in Choral Conducting from the University of Texas at Austin, where he was the assistant conductor of the University of Texas Chamber Singers and Concert Chorale.
 At Texas, he taught courses in choral literature and conducting and conducted the UT Chamber Singers, UT Concert Chorale, and UT Bach Cantata Project.
 Dr. Knell previously served as Emerging Artist in Choral Directing at the Pennsylvania State University-Altoona where he was the conductor and vocal instructor of the chamber choir Ivyside Pride, afterward serving on the faculty of the Harvard-Westlake School in Los Angeles.
 He is currently active as a clinician, guest conductor, and researcher.
 Dr. Knell received his Master of Music degree in Choral Conducting from the University of Georgia and his Bachelor of Music degree in Vocal Performance from the University of Utah.

 Dr. Knell is a seasoned composer of choral and vocal music.
 His breakout piece for violoncello and soprano, Anthemoessa, was premiered across the United States by cellist Justin Dougherty and soprano Meredith Mecum in 2012–2014 as part of a touring recital series, Queering the Pitch.
-This piece is currently touring the US and Canada with the duo Juxtatonal featuring soprano Jocelyn Zelasko and cellist Bryan Hayslett, and Juxtatonal will be commissioning a new piece from Steven this year.
+This piece is currently touring the US and Canada with the duo Juxtatonal featuring soprano Jocelyn Zelasko and cellist Bryan Hayslett.
+Juxtatonal has commissioned a new piece from Steven to be premiered in 2020.
 Steven’s collaboration with Dr. Dougherty continued with a new piece for solo cello, Fantasia (Come out, ye Saints), for the Queering the Pitch recital series, premiered in the fall of 2013 with additional performances in 2019 and 2020.
 Dr. Knell is also an experienced and versatile tenor, and has performed extensively in new music projects, such as Jennifer Higdon's Ruminations with the UT New Music Ensemble, as well as early music as a prolific soloist for the UT Bach Cantata Project.
 He appears regularly as a tenor in choral masterworks, opera, and musical theatre.

 Steven is passionate about diversity in music and academia, particularly championing the work of queer students and artists, as well as the artistry of women and people of color.
 In addition to his work conducting and composing, Steven enjoys philosophy, travel, hiking, wine, the culinary arts, and the company of his beloved German shepherd, Maks.